mesosphere/dcos-docs-site/pages/1.12/developing-services/index.md

 # <a name="universe"></a>Package Repositories

 The DC/OS Universe contains all of the services that are installable on DC/OS.
 For more information on DC/OS Universe, see the [GitHub Universe repository](https://github.com/mesosphere/universe).
+Our general recommendation is to use the DC/OS CLI rather than the DC/OS web interface throughout the process of creating a package for the Universe.

 All packaged services are required to meet a certain standard as defined by Mesosphere.
 For details on submitting a DC/OS service, see [Getting Started with Universe](https://github.com/mesosphere/universe/blob/version-3.x/docs/tutorial/GetStarted.md).